benja0x40/MiMB.4C/README.md

 implementing our data processing protocol for Chromosome Conformation Capture on Chip (4C).
 See [Leblanc et al., 2016](#1) for a brief background on the 4C technique itself and the detailed presentation of this protocol.
+For an extensive perspective on Chromosome Conformation Capture technologies, see for instance the review from [Denker & de Laat, 2016](#2).

-The underlying computational methods consist in improved versions of the procedures used in the study from [Bantignies et al., 2011](#2).
+Computational methods undelying this protocol consist in improved versions of the procedures used in the study from [Bantignies et al., 2011](#3).
 These methods, including normalization, probe selection and multi-resolution visualization and segmentation of the 4C profile, are available via the standalone R package [MRA.TA](https://github.com/benja0x40/MRA.TA),